jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 Examples for Upper Layers:
 - A MAC layer can use the Radio HAL to implement parts of a PHY layer (data communication, set/get parameters, perform CCA, etc.) .
-- A network stack that requires direct access to the radio (OpenWSN, OpenThread) can use the Radio HAL to implement the integration code.
+- A network stack that requires low level access to the radio (OpenWSN, OpenThread) can use the Radio HAL to implement the integration code.
 - A developer who implements a simple application to send and receive data between 802.15.4 radios (relying on hardware accelerated MAC features, if